Reducing the Bushfire Risk in Australia

-The timing and intensity of the Australian bushfires in 2020 were unprecedented, affecting more than 46 million hectares of land, private holdings, farms, forests and parks across the country -especially in New South Wales and Victoria.
+The timing and intensity of Australian bushfires in recent years has been unprecedented, 2020 alone affecting more than 46 million hectares of land, private holdings, farms, forests, parks, homes and businesses across the country – especially in New South Wales and Victoria.

-With many areas of Australia in drought and some in drought-declared areas, a severe bushfire season is likely to occur again.
-To lessen the risk of a fire occurring and minimize the spread of bushfires, here are some of the things that can be done to prepare, before the bushfire season kicks in.
+To lessen the risk of a fire occurring and minimize the spread of bushfires, some of the things that can be done to prepare, before each bushfire season kicks in, are as follows.

 Keeping in mind that raw materials for any potential bushfire are the presence of all fuels, including:

 - live bushes and trees